-If we have one of the above elements missing or suppressed, we will not realize our full potential as a human being.
-If we are spiritually disconnected, or we have no belief in or experience of a higher power that is greater than ourselves, we are then only operating on the mental, emotional and physical planes.
+If we have one of the above elements missing or suppressed, we will not realize our full potential as human beings.
+If we are spiritually disconnected, or we have no belief in or experience of a higher power that is greater than ourselves, we are then only operating on the mental, emotional, and physical planes.

 There are many people who have no spiritual source, are very mentally developed (sometimes to the genius level) are totally suppressed emotionally, however, they are physically oriented.
 These people are able to connect with us physically and mentally, however, they are unable to feel real empathy or to connect on a spiritual level.

 With one or more of the planes suppressed or underdeveloped we will not realize our full potential and we will not be fulfilled with our lives – regardless of the success or recognition that we achieve.